coecms/conda-envs/README.md

 where x.x is the version you want.

 Changes to other files in the repository, as this README file, will also trigger an update.

-Updating a package in the CMS conda channel will also trigger an update automatically.
+Check the progress of an update [here](https://github.com/coecms/conda-envs/actions)

 # Resolving errors